scionproto/scion/doc/ControlPlanePKI.md

 - __Trust anchor:__ certificate, public key, or set thereof that is considered valid axiomatically (unless expired or revoked).
 In other words, a cryptographic object for which trust is assumed rather than derived.
 In SCION, trust anchors are TRCs with a grace period of 0.
-- __Verifier:__ any entity holding at least one trust anchor and capable of verifying TRCs and AS certificates.
-All SCION hosts are verifiers.
+- __Relying party:__ any entity holding at least one trust anchor and capable of verifying TRCs and AS certificates.
+All SCION hosts are relying parties.
+A relying party (similarly to how they are defined in [RFC 3647](https://tools.ietf.org/html/rfc3647)) is an entity that uses a public key in a TRC or certificate (e.g., for signature verification or encryption).
-- __Trust store:__ database of trust anchors established and maintained by verifiers.
+- __Trust store:__ database of trust anchors established and maintained by relying parties.
 - __Trust reset:__ action of creating and announcing a new trust anchor for an existing ISD.
 - __TRC update:__ process of releasing a new TRC version that is verifiable with the previous version.
 Starting from a trust anchoring TRC, consecutive updates build a verifiable chain of